youtype/boto34/README.md

 ## Features

-- Type safety for all 400+ AWS services
+- Type safety for all [400+ AWS services](./services.md)
-- Auto-completion for every client, resource, waiter, and paginator
+- Auto-completion for every client, resource, request, response, waiter, and paginator
 - Support for `boto3`, `aiobotocore` and `aioboto3`

 ## What is not included